brianparmstrong/electoral-college/README.md

 I'd like to support passing in state-by-state voting data so you don't have to manually enter the vote percentages in each state.
 Maybe in version 2.x.

+Add full unit testing.

 CRA Info
 ========

 Yes, yes, I know, I know.
 I'm using CRA.
-This was a for-fun project that I started in 2016 and then only just now got back around to in time for the 2020 election.
+This was a for-fun project that I quickly built in 2016, forgot about after the election, and only just now got back around to in time for the 2020 election.
 Would this be better without CRA, latest of React, Webpack, etc.?
 Yup.
 For now this is what it is.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).